 65 Questions to Prepare for the F1 Visa Interview

-Make sure to prepare for your interview because there are a lot of students that fail this interview simply because they didn’t put in the work to get ready for it.
-Many ended up getting asked unexpected questions they were not ready to answer and were not able to give the correct or clear responses to what can be very difficult questions.
+It’s crucial to prepare for your F1 visa interview.
+A lot of students fail simply because they didn’t put in the work to get ready for it.
+Many ended up getting asked unexpected questions they were not ready to answer.

 During the interview, visa officers are trying to figure out whether you are actually coming to the United States to study or not.
-They do those interviews because, unfortunately, a lot of people apply for an F1 student visa and don’t plan to study in the United States – they just plan to immigrate and overstay their visa.
 Many F1 applicants will pretend to go to the US to pursue studies so that they are granted passageway into the country.
-The important parts covered during the interview include questions about the college and university, bank and finances, family and relatives, work and job prospects and other miscellaneous questions that might seem irrelevant during the time of the interview.
+The important parts covered during the interview include questions about the college and university, bank and finances, family and relatives, work and job prospects, and other miscellaneous questions that might seem irrelevant during the time of the interview.

 In this part, the visa officer is going to ask you questions about the college or university you have applied to.
 Please note those are just example questions, but they will help you to get prepared.

 1. What is the name of the college or university you are planning on going to and why did you choose to go to this specific university or college?